Automatic stay violation - How can you win a case against creditors?

-Automatic stay offers a wide range of protection to a debtor’s property and starts immediately after a bankruptcy case is filed in a state court or supreme court.
+Automatic stay offers a wide range of protection to a debtor’s property and starts immediately after a bankruptcy case is filed in a state or supreme court.
 The stay prohibits nearly all forms of collection attempts and actual damages done by creditors or debt collectors.
-Thus, once the bankruptcy petition is done, the stay is in effect.
-Therefore, it relieves the debtor and gives him additional time for debt discharge or repayment.
+Thus, once the bankruptcy petition is done, it relieves the debtor and gives him additional time for debt discharge or repayment.

 It wouldn’t be imposed if you had two bankruptcy cases dismissed in the previous year and filed a new one in the current year.
 Even if it is imposed, it stays in effect for only 30 days.
 In this situation, you have to file at the court to extend the automatic stay.